matrix-org/matrix-spec-proposals/specification/index.rst

 .. have should hopefully not get complex enough that we need to worry about
 .. versioning it.

-Matrix is a set of APIs for open-federated Instant Messaging (IM), Voice over IP (VoIP) and Internet of Things (IoT) communication, designed to create and support a new global real-time communication ecosystem.
+Matrix defines a set of open APIs for decentralised communication, suitable for securely publishing, persisting and subscribing to data over a global open federation of servers with no single point of control.
+Uses include Instant Messaging (IM), Voice over IP (VoIP) signalling, Internet of Things (IoT) communication, and bridging together existing communication silos - providing the basis of a new open real-time communication ecosystem.

-For a more complete introduction to Matrix, see `Introduction <intro.html>`_.
+`Introduction to Matrix <intro.html>`_ provides a full introduction to Matrix and the spec.

 Matrix APIs
 -----------